NVIDIA/TensorRT-Model-Optimizer/examples/llm_qat/README.md

 > **_NOTE:_** `Step 3` listed above is the actual 'Quantization Aware Training' step.
 The optimal hyperparameter setting for QAT can vary depending on the model and training dataset.
 The optimal QAT duration depends on the dataset, model etc.

-> **_NOTE:_** We find QAT without the original precision training/fine-tuning (i.e skipping `Step 1` of the QAT workflow from above) to give worser accuracy.
+> **_NOTE:_** We find QAT without the original precision training/fine-tuning (i.e skipping `Step 1` of the QAT workflow from above) to give worse accuracy.
 Therefore, we recommend un-quantized original precision training/fine-tuning followed by QAT for best accuracy.

 > **_NOTE:_** Huggingface models trained with `modelopt.torch.speculative` (mtsp) can be used in QAT directly like regular Huggingface models.